-Inspection Check (v) one Date/Day Alternate No. 1 Alternate No. 2 Reason for Change
+Inspection Check (V) one ction Check (V) one Date/Day Alternate No. 1 Alternate No. 2 Reason for Change

 The TCEQ or local authority will periodically inspect a site to make sure the above requirements are followed.
 It is the responsibility of the Primary Operator(s)/NOI submitter(s), to inform the owner(s)/Secondary Operator(s) of any violations and inspection results must be sent to the owner or owner's agent.